Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Partner Community Project title Project description Start date End date Total program contributions

-First Peoples Group Toolkit for Indigenous Community-Based Climate Monitoring and Standards Council of Canada Guideline Funding to coordinate and facilitate development of the Indigenous Community-Based Climate Monitoring Toolkit and Best Practices Guideline.
-2019 to 2020 2022 to 2023 $319,436
+First Peoples Group Toolkit for Indigenous Community-Based Climate Monitoring and Standards Council of Canada Guideline Funding to coordinate and facilitate development of the Indigenous Climate Monitoring Toolkit and best practices guideline.
+2019 to 2020 2023 to 2024 $319,437

 Arctic Eider Society Chisasibi, Eastmain, Whapmagoostui,Waskaganish, Wemindji Support for Community Participation in the 2022 Hudson Bay Summit Funding to support participation of 5 Eeyou Istchee communities in the 2022 Hudson Bay Summit.
 This project is being co-funded with other CIRNAC programs to bring together a broad range of Indigenous participants in the Hudson Bay and James Bay regions.
+This project is co-funded with the Climate Change Preparedness in the North, the First Nation Adapt and the Regional Partnerships and Research programs.
 2022 to 2023 2023 to 2024 $71,804

 Did you find what you were looking for?